RCStep/CSSG/README.md

 ![Alt text](CSSG_gui.png?raw=true)

-CSSG is an aggressor and python script used to more easlity generate and format beacon shellcode
+CSSG is an aggressor and python script used to more easily generate and format beacon shellcode

 Generates beacon stageless shellcode with exposed exit method, additional formatting, encryption, encoding, compression, multiline output, etc